 (804) 333-6760 TDD

 Eligible students may register online via myRCC during the published registration period.
-Students may add classes online during the first full week of the semester.
-After the first full week instructor permission is required to add classes and registration is conducted through the Admissions and Records Office.
+Students may add classes online once classes begin through the published add deadline.

-Classes can be dropped online through the last day of the add/drop period.
-Web registration instructions can be found on the RCC website under the schedule of classes.
+Classes can be dropped online through the last day of the published drop period with a refund.
+Web registration instructions can be found on the RCC website on the class schedule webpage.

 Addition of a Course

-Students may add a class or change class sections at the beginning of the semester according to the calendar published in the schedule of classes.
+Students may add a class or change class sections at the beginning of the semester according to the calendar published on the class schedule webpage.
 Students may not add a new class or change sections after the published deadline.

 Dropping a Course with Refund

-Students will receive a refund for classes dropped through the Add/Drop deadline published in the schedule of classes.
-Refunds will not be issued for classes dropped after the published deadline for the session.
+Students will receive a refund for classes dropped through the drop deadline published on the class schedule webpage.
+Refunds will not be issued for classes dropped after the published drop deadline for the session.

 Tuition refunds are addressed to the enrolled student and not the person who originally paid, if different from the student.